braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/data_warehouses/fivetran.md

 {% tabs %}
 {% tab Amazon S3 %}

-### Step 1: Locating your External ID
+### Step 1: Locate your External ID

 Locate your External ID in the Fivetran setup form for Braze.
 ![Fivetran Connector setup form]({% image_buster /assets/img/fivetran_braze_setupform_as3.png %})

-{% alert note %} Note: Simply take note of the **External ID** as depicted above.
+{% alert note %} Simply take note of the **External ID** as depicted above.
 The remaining details needed to complete the setup will be retrieved in later steps. {% endalert %}

 ### Step 2: Create a Braze API Key For Amazon S3 Storage